MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Enjoy!
 LOL

-The program will work if you leave the terminal open while logining out or shoting down.
-There is also some time lag in python power_plugged attribute status updating.
-Thus Xterm command, code refactoring and further sleeptime adjustments may be made, added or detalized.
+There is some time lag in python power_plugged attribute status updating.
+Thus some code refactoring and further sleeptime adjustments may be made, added or detalized.

 CPU usage check:
 ps aux --sort=-%mem | grep -i '[p]ython'